SnapperGee/portfolio-client/README.md

 This package contains 4 scripts useful for development:

-1. `dev`
+- `npm run dev`

-    Executed via `$npm run dev`, this script starts a local web server with hot module reloading.
+    This script starts a local web server with hot module reloading.

-1. `build`
+- `npm run build`

-    Executed via `$npm run build`, this script compiles the TypeScript source code and then has Vite bundle it into a production distributable ready format.
+    This script compiles the TypeScript source code and then has Vite bundle it into a production distributable ready format.

-1. `lint`
+- `lint`

-    Executed via `$npm run lint`, this script runs the linter using the ESLint on the TypeScript source code.
+    This script runs the linter using the ESLint on the TypeScript source code.

-1. `preview`
+- `preview`

     Executed via `$npm run preview`, this script starts a local web server using the built production distributable ready bundle.